What do I do, if I need to see a doctor, and Dr Baird is not available?

 Patients who attend the Clinic in person - non-urgent problems

 When you arrive for your appointment, please check in at Reception.
-The receptionist will check your address and phone numbers, as it's vital that your contact details are up to date.
+The receptionist will check your address, phone numbers, and date of birth, as it's vital that your identity is confirmed and that your contact details are up to date.
+Photo ID is required.

 If you are not confident with English, we recommend using an interpreter for your consultation.